 The choice of P varies from "black-box" algebraic techniques for general matrices to "problem dependent" preconditioners that exploit special features of a particular class of problems.
 Although problem dependent preconditioners may be very powerful, there is still a practical need for efficient preconditioning techniques for large classes of problems.
 Even the "black-box" preconditioners require parameters, and suitable parameter settings do vary.
-Between these two extrema, there is a class of problems.
+Between these two extrema, there is a class of preconditioners which are "general-purpose" for a particular - although large - class of problems.
 These preconditioners are sometimes called "gray-box" preconditioners; users supply a little information about the matrix and the problem to be solved.

-The AztecOO preconditioners include Jacobi, Gauss-Seidel, polynomial and domain decomposition based methods [35].
-Furthermore preconditioners can be given to an AztecOO Krylov accelerator, by using the Trilinos packages IFPACK and ML, covered in § 7 and 9, respectively.
+The AztecOO preconditioners include Jacobi, Gauss-Seidel, polynomial and domain decomposition based methods [SBG96].
+Furthermore preconditioners can be given to an AztecOO Krylov accelerator, by using the Trilinos packages IFPACK and ML, covered in § 8 and 10, respectively.